What to know About Tokenization

 Format

 As discussed earlier, tokens can take any shape, making them more readable and shareable to both machines and humans.
-They can be validated and identified without risk exploitation.
+They can be validated and identified without risking exploitation.
 This is significantly different from encryption, where the resulting ciphertext is something that’s generally not within your control.
 This means organizations introducing AES-256 will need to ensure their systems, applications, and databases account for ciphertext lengths that may exceed, for example, the original 16-digit card number.

 Vulnerability

 Encrypted data is created by performing operations on the sensitive data.
 In some cases, if an attacker is given enough data about the encryption algorithm and the environment in which it was run, the ciphertext can be reversed to plaintext data without a key; while newer encryption algorithms introduce enough sophistication to make such attacks expensive and time-consuming, continued advances in computing power and decryption technology result in a never-ending game of cat and mouse.
 Tokens, on the other hand, do not depend on the sensitive data to be created.
-This means tokens may not have anything in common with the data they conceal.
+This means tokens generally do not have anything in common with the data they conceal.

 Authentication and Authorization